-My son and I are currently experiencing the best relationship we have ever had.
-He makes choices, sometimes choices that I don’t agree with, and I support him and love him and encourage him to do what’s right — but I love him whether he makes the right choice or not.
-And his younger sisters have benefited from a better mom as well.
+My children and I are currently experiencing the best relationships we’ve ever had.
+They make choices, sometimes choices that I don’t agree with, and I do my best to support them, love them and encourage then to do what’s right — but I love then whether they make the right choice or not.

-I’m not perfect, or even close to it, but then neither is he and that’s the point: we imperfect people learning to relate to one another with love and understanding.
+I’m not perfect, or even close to it, but the beauty in the struggle is that we imperfect people learn to relate to one another with love and understanding.
 THAT is a sure-fire way to parent.

 I’ve learned this lesson the hard way, but hopefully I can encourage you to start painting with the right colors from the start.